camligo/trivia/README.md

 - Created category dropdown component
 - Updates create game method in backend
 - Updated the category dropdown component to display the categories from the Open Trivia DB

+### 23/09/2024

+- Created a component for buttons to select trivia difficulty
+- Created page to display components to start new game
+- Added basic SASS styling to pages and new folder for global style variables